-Continued progress in accelerator physics and laser technology have enabled the development of a new class of tunable x-ray and gamma-ray light sources based on Compton scattering between a high-brightness, relativistic electron beam and a high intensity laser pulse produced via chirped-pulse amplification (CPA).
-A precision, tunable, monochromatic (< 0.4% rms spectral width) source driven by a compact, high-gradient X-band linac designed in collaboration with SLAC is under construction at LLNL.
-High-brightness (250 pC, 2 ps, 0.4 mm.mrad), relativistic electron bunches will interact with a Joule-class, 10 ps, diode-pumped CPA laser pulse to generate tunable γ-rays in the 0.5-2.5 MeV photon energy range.
-This gamma-ray source will be used to excite nuclear resonance fluorescence (NRF) in various isotopes.
-A very compact version of the accelerator (2.5 m) will also be used to generate medical x-rays in the 15-25 keV range.
-Fields of endeavor include homeland security, stockpile science and surveillance, nuclear fuel assay, and waste imaging and assay.
-The source design, key parameters, and current status will be discussed, along with important applications, including nuclear resonance fluorescence and high precision medical imaging.
+A new class of $\gamma$ -ray light source based on Compton scattering is made possible by recent progress in accelerator physics and laser technology.
+Mono-energetic y-rays are produced from collisions between a highbrightness, relativistic electron beam and a high intensity laser pulse produced via chirped-pulse amplification (CPA).
+A precision, tunable $\gamma$ -ray source driven by a compact, high-gradient X-band linac is currently under development and construction at LLNL.
+High-brightness, relativistic electron bunches produced by an X-band linac designed in collaboration with SLAC will interact with a Joule-class, 10 ps, diode-pumped CPA laser pulse to generate tunable gamma-rays in the 0.5-2.5 MeV photon energy range via Compton scattering.
+The source will be used to conduct nuclear resonance fluorescence experiments and address a broad range of current and emerging applications in nuclear photo-science.
+Users include homeland security, stockpile science and surveillance, nuclear fuel assay, and waste imaging and assay.
+The source design, key parameters, and current status are presented, along with important applications.